 All Patrons and their inquiries should be treated equally.
 The needs of each library patron should always be taken seriously and treated with the utmost respect and confidentiality.
 Discussion of any individual, group of individuals, or their inquiries, outside the professional context, is strictly prohibited.

 This includes:

-- A. Patron's Library card number - B. Titles of any library materials used by a patron - C. Reference or information inquiries - D. Contents of copies made on the copy machine
+- A. Patron's Library card number - B. Titles of any library materials used by a patron - C. Reference or information inquiries - D. Contents of copies made on the copy machine notified of the disciplinary action.

 PROBLEM PATRONS